 Interviewed on 1 June 2021

-Retired Superintendent Michael McKenna was recorded on 1st June 2021 for the RGSMA Oral History Project.
+Retired Superintendent Michael McKenna was recorded on 1st June 2021 for the Capturing Our Story Oral History Project.
 As part of that interview, Michael recalled his personal memories of the Dublin bombings of May 1974, during which he was on duty in the city when the bombs detonated.
-His testimony brings you to the very moment of the explosion and the devastating impact.
-In this piece of audio, Michael reflects on his personal connections to some of the victims.
+In this segment, Michael speaks about the O’Brien family who were all killed by the explosion.